 - That’s all.

-Turn off background process
+Turn off the background process

-Sometimes, some applications launch the background process that are not shown in the task manager.
+Sometimes, some applications launch the background process that is not shown in the task manager.
 These are the background processes and can be found in the application manager only.
 These processes might play a role in slowing down the performance of your device as well.
 Here’s what you can do get rid of these background process.